SpartnerNL/laravel-excel-docs/3.1/exports/extending.md

 Feel free to use the above macro, or be creative and invent your own!

-For PhpSpreadsheet methods, please refer to their documentation: https://phpspreadsheet.readthedocs.io/
+For PhpSpreadsheet methods, please refer to [their documentation](https://phpspreadsheet.readthedocs.io/).